jupyterhub/repo2docker-action/README.md

 ## Outputs

 - `IMAGE_SHA_NAME`:
-    description: 'The name of the docker image, which is tagged with the SHA.'
+    description: The name of the docker image, which is tagged with the SHA.
+- `IMAGE_URI`
+    description: The URI on DockerHub that corresponds to the image.